murat-gok/AGEE/README.md

 python analysis/merge_scalability.py
 ```

-The large-scale benchmark with (n = 10^6) nodes may require at least 32 GB RAM.
+The large-scale benchmark with $n = 10^6$ nodes may require at least 32 GB RAM.

 ## Repository structure